Tasks

 3. Writing the coordinates of the maximum (Simplify)

-How you create such composed tasks will be discussed in chapter Multistep (advanced)
+How to create such composed tasks will be discussed in chapter Multistep (advanced)

 Defining a task